-Adjusting the MyRide® Suspension System
+Adjusting the MyRideTM Suspension System

+Machines with MyRide Only

-You can adjust the MyRide® suspension system for a smooth and comfortable ride.
-The slots for adjusting the suspension have detent positions for reference. ranging from a soft to a firm ride (Figure 9).
+The MyRideTM suspension system adjusts to provide a smooth and comfortable ride.
+Position the suspension system where you are most comfortable.

+The slots for the suspension adjustment have detent positions for reference.

+The following graphic shows the position for a soft or firm ride and the different detent positions (Figure 11).

-- Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - Step off the machine.
-3. - While standing on the right side of the machine, move the adjustment lever left toward the symbol for a softer suspension.
+- Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 2.
+Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+Step off the machine. - While standing on the right side of the machine, move the adjustment lever left toward the - symbol to decrease the seat suspension.

-Move the adjustment lever right toward the + symbol for a firmer suspension.
+Move the adjustment lever right toward the + symbol to increase the seat suspension.

 - MyRide adjustment lever

-- 3. Firmer suspension
+- 3. Increase seat suspension

-- Softer suspension
+- 2. Decrease seat suspension